Magaav/hackathon-hermes-symbiosis/README.md

 ![Hermes Goat Sucker](./hermes-goat-sucker.png)

+Hermes-Space-UI is the spatial cockpit.

+Not dashboards.
+Not logs.

-Hermes-Space-UI is the spatial cockpit for Hermes: a browser-facing interface where agents, tasks, widgets, and live system state can be seen and steered.
+A live interface into cognition — where agents, tasks, and system state can be seen, steered, and reshaped in real time.

-It turns orchestration into an embodied workspace, with topology, task streams, and copy/drop flows available as first-class surfaces.
-For the hackathon, it is the nervous system: the layer where people and agents share attention.
+This is where humans and agents share attention.

 ## Chapter 3: Hermes-Mythos